Tandon245/coffeeMachineSimulator/readme.md

 ## Acknowledgments

-'This project was inspired by the need for a simple coffee machine simulation.'
+- This project was inspired by the need for a simple coffee machine simulation.
-'Thanks to the Java programming community for valuable resources and support.'
+- Thanks to the Java programming community for valuable resources and support.